warmbeach/Decentraland-hitTesting/DecentralandSDK/README.md

 Getting started with the Decentraland SDK can be quite simple.
 They have a great guide at https://docs.decentraland.org/development-guide/SDK-101/ that you can check out, or you can follow these steps below:

 1) Install Node if you dont already have it from https://nodejs.org/en/download/
+2) Install Visual Studio code from https://code.visualstudio.com/Download
-2) create a working folder for your decentraland project
+3) create a working folder for your decentraland project

     Mac - open Terminal